Exporting Data to the BigQuery Tables

 • orders;

-This information will update the data in the BigQuery tables once a day after setting up.
+This information will update the data in the BigQuery tables up to twice a day after setting up.

 Note